 It is usually an Environmental Health Officer (EHO) from the local council, or a Health and Safety Executive Inspector that demands that a company obtains an inspection of its cantilever racking by a ‘technically competent person’.
 Cantilever Racking is a storage system usually utilised to store long and irregular or even awkward shaped products that cannot be accommodated in Pallet Racking.

 Often the inspection reveals “Red Risks” which require immediate offloading of those racks or locations.
 Typically the response of the client when asked to carry this out, is that the situation has been “like that for years” and that “nothing has happened yet”.

-- Often the pallet rack is only partly loaded.
+- Often the Cantilever Rack is only partly loaded.
 The nature of stock levels rising and falling depending on trading conditions, seasonal conditions, availability etc, typically results in utilisation levels rarely rising above 80%.
 This often provides an increase in the factors of safety present on a rack or system basis.